pforemski/rlm_backcounter/README.markdown

             # monthly transfer limit, in bytes
             limitvap = "Monthly-Transfer-Limit"

+            # if enabled, the counters will not be resetted
+            #noreset = "yes"

             # time of next reset for this particular user
             resetvap = "Monthly-Transfer-Reset"